w.d. heisel scholarship

 W. Donald Heisel was referred to in a 1988 article in The Cincinnati Enquirer on public administration as “The Father of Public Administration” in Southwest Ohio.
 The reference was an acknowledgment of the number of public administrators whose professional development had been assisted by Don Heisel.
 At the time of his death in 1998, Heisel’s students held management positions in many of the local governments in the Greater Cincinnati region.
 He felt himself to be honored by this service.
 Don Heisel’s students and mentees are still to be found in many of the cities, villages, townships, and counties in Ohio and Northern Kentucky.
 Many others were trained by his protégés.

 William Donald Heisel was born the youngest of three children to William Heisel and Jewel Bruce Heisel on August 14, 1914, at their home in Cincinnati’s Northside.
-His youngest sibling was 14 years older than he, so Don’s childhood experience was more like that of an only child.
 He learned responsibility early, helping his father in the grocery store he operated in the West End starting at age eight.
 Raised during the depression, Don learned to conserve resources.
 However, since his father ran a grocery store, he did not suffer true privation.
 There was always food on the table and his parents were never in danger of foreclosure on their home.
 “We ate whatever hadn’t been sold,” he often reported.

 Don graduated from Western Hills High School and attended DePauw University in Greencastle, Indiana, on an academic scholarship.
 He was the first member of his family to attend college, an opportunity that was available to him only because a caring teacher had gone to visit his parents and convinced them that they should allow him to go.
 During the depression, allowing an able- bodied grown son to go off to college when he could stay home and work at his father’s business was a major sacrifice.
 Don never forgot that one teacher had gone so far out of her way to open doors for him that would otherwise never have been opened.
 This helped shape his belief that good teachers, including good university professors, should have a sincere interest in the professional development of their students that extends beyond the lessons of the particular class they are teaching.
 And he also always appreciated the sacrifice that his parents made for him.